-- capital constraints; - research and development delays; - delays in securing regulatory approvals; and - changes in the competitive landscape, including the emergence of alternative products or solutions which reduce or eliminate the markets for pending products.
+- capital constraints; - research and development delays; - delays in securing regulatory approvals; and - . eliminate the markets for pending products.

 Our new products may fail to achieve expected levels of market acceptance.

 New product introductions may fail to achieve market acceptance.
 The degree of market acceptance for any of our products will depend upon a number of factors, including: